Ronald Hudson - Fotolia

 2. Focus on the right metrics

 When measuring UC's overall business value, use and performance metrics are a better indicator than financial metrics.
 Ultimately, the success of UC depends on end-user adoption, so measuring usage will be critical.
-IT can easily monitor adoption patterns, not just for UC overall, but also for specific applications -- among them conferencing, messaging, video, voice applications and mobile UC.
+IT can easily monitor usage patterns, not just for UC overall, but also for specific applications -- among them conferencing, messaging, video, voice applications and mobile UC.

 Consider meetings.
 For many, meetings are onerous, but UC removes a lot of that friction.
 Based on the notion that people will be more productive if meetings are more effective, IT will want to track UC's impact on meetings:

-- how often meetings occur
+• how often meetings occur

-- how long meetings are
+• how long meetings are

-- how many attendees there are
+• how many attendees there are

 Communications is another area.
 Are workers connecting with one another?
 Key indicators would be a lower incidence of calls going to voicemail and even less usage of email.
+Over time, these shifts can signal whether UC is becoming the default way employees communicate.

 3. Plan for UC implementation challenges

-Since UC will be new, the business case for unified communications needs to reflect how IT can implement and deploy it with the least amount of disruption.
+Since UC may be new to some organizations, the business case for unified communications needs to reflect how IT can implement and deploy it with the least amount of disruption.
 Which UC approach to use will largely be driven by how much change, if any, IT wants to make to the existing network infrastructure.
 There may be good reasons to keep existing phone systems or replace them as part of the UC investment.
-IT will also need to make a realistic assessment of how much of the deployment it will be able to manage.
-If the deployment's too complex, UCaaS and the cloud will be a better option than a premises-based approach.

 In addition to these decisions, broader implementation challenges must be considered.
 Since UC will become the hub for collaboration activity, extensive integration with other systems and software will be required -- among them phone systems, business software, email platforms, video endpoints and CRM software.